kwaldenphd/Voyant-tutorial/README.md

 ## Uploading Data

-1-Download the "SPN-320" compressed zip folder in this Repo to your Desktop.
+1-Download the Barrio_Fino_Lyrics.txt file in this Repo to your Desktop.

 2-Open a web browser (preferably Firefox or Chrome) and navigate to the <a href="http://voyant-tools.org/">Voyant Tools homepage</a>.